cvbate/NYCAirQuality/README.md

 | During      | 2.6793994544163655e-25  |
 | Post        | 0.00025965145594260324  |

-Caption: Social vulnerability statistical difference in Carbon Monoxide levels in census blocks in which 0.25% and 0.75% of residents live below the 150% poverty level. n = 750, alpha= 0.01
+Caption: Social vulnerability statistical difference in Carbon Monoxide levels in census blocks in which 25% and 75% of residents live below the 150% poverty level. n = 750, alpha= 0.01

-In each of these time points, one week before the Canadian wildfires, during the Canadian wildfires, and one post after the Canadian wildfires the p-value < 0.01.
-Therefore we can reject the Null Hypothesis and state that there is a statistically significant difference between the average value of Carbon Monoxide in census blocks where 25% or less of the residents live below the 150% poverty line and neighborhoods where 75% of more of the residents live below the 150% poverty line.
+In each of these time points, one year before the Canadian wildfires, during the Canadian wildfires, and one month after the Canadian wildfires the p-value < 0.01.
+Therefore we can reject the Null Hypothesis and state that there is a statistically significant difference between the average value of Carbon Monoxide in census blocks where 25% or less of the residents live below the 150% poverty line and census blocks where 75% of more of the residents live below the 150% poverty line.

 #### Parks -CO